Magneto-Optical Trap Field Characterization with the Directional Hanle Effect: Introduction

 In 1924, Wilhelm Hanle presented a theory explaining the depolarization of light scattered by an atomic vapor in a magnetic field.
-This effect, known as the ``Hanle'' effect, has been used to determine lifetimes of atomic states \cite{moruzzi2013hanle}, to measure or place bounds on magnetic fields \cite{kastler73he,roux2008bose}, and to measure phenomena related to magnetic fields \cite{Johnson85ic,OBrien16oa}.
-Other manifestations associated with the Hanle effect have also been utilized, such as a measurement of a ``mechanical'' Hanle effect \cite{kaiser1991mechanical}.
+This effect, known as the Hanle effect, has been used to determine atomic state lifetimes \cite{moruzzi2013hanle}, to measure magnetic fields \cite{kastler73he,roux2008bose,budker02review}, and to measure phenomena related to magnetic fields \cite{Johnson85ic,OBrien16oa}.
+Other manifestations associated with the Hanle effect include level-crossing spectroscopy \cite{colegrove59levelcrossing,novikov74HanleEffect}, and a ``mechanical'' Hanle effect \cite{kaiser1991mechanical}.
+Field measurements using the Hanle effect require no sensor other than the atoms themselves in the region being measured, and first-order Doppler shifts do not degrade the measurement precision \cite{novikov74HanleEffect}, such that precise measurements can be made with hot gasses.

-We report on a ``directional'' Hanle effect---a magnetic field-induced alteration of spatial emission patterns.
-Understanding this effect is crucial to correctly interpret light scattered in the presence of a magnetic field.
-Similar to the traditional Hanle effect, it can be used to measure lifetimes and fields without the need of a physical sensor, other than the atoms themselves, in the field region.
-Applications of the directional Hanle effect are possible in astrophysics, laboratory plasmas, and other disciplines where Hanle effect-related techniques been developed \cite{stenflo1982hanle,stenflo1998hanle,bommier1980quantum} or proposed \cite{presura2012hanle,Ignace97he,Ignace10he}.

-The directional Hanle effect has the added advantage over the classical Hanle effect of requiring no polarizing elements in the detector, and being less susceptible to birefringence and other polarization-altering properties of the medium between the measurement region and the detector.
-While other fluorescence-based field measurements have been demonstrated \cite{courteille2001tomography, nielsen2008zeeman}, this effect is particularly well suited for field characterization in a magneto-optical trap (MOT), as it requires little equipment and setup beyond what is needed to create a MOT, and is most sensitive to fields with strengths typical of those in MOTs.
-We demonstrate this technique by mapping fields in a strontium MOT.
+While most Hanle effect studies focus on depolarization, the interaction of atoms with magnetic fields also affects the spatial pattern of the scattered light \cite{WaltherAtomicBeam,ctmastereq,franken61crossedstates,novikov74HanleEffect}.
+We will refer to the field-dependent spatial radiation pattern as the ``directional'' Hanle effect.
+Unlike polarization measurements, directional Hanle effect measurements are sensitive to atom density and driving light intensity.
+But they are not susceptible to errors due to polarization-altering properties of the medium between the measurement region and the detector, and they don't require polarizing elements in the detector or the need to rotate polarizers during the measurement.
+Adding a polarizer can, however, reveal additional information.